MicrosoftDocs/ATADocs/ATADocs/Understand/ata-architecture.md

 |Entity Sender|The Entity Sender is responsible for sending the parsed and matched data to the ATA Center.|

 ### Gateway differences
+When deciding whether to use and ATA Gateway or ATA Lightweight Gateway, consider the following:

+-	You can depoloy the ATA Lightweight Gateway directly on domain controllers in your branch sites, without the need for additional hardware and port-mirroring configuration.
+-	You can deploy the ATA Lightweight Gateway directly on virtual domain controllers from any IaaS vendor.

 The following features work differently depending on whether you are running an ATA Gateway or an ATA Lightweight Gateway.

 -	**Domain synchronizer candidate**<br>